 Make sure to check that out before choosing which certification is right for you.

 After reading that article, return and read the rest of this chapter.

 Important aspects to consider when choosing your certification

 It might still seem a little daunting for you to choose a certification.

 And that’s understandable because it’s a massive decision.

 But also think there are a few considerations that you should look into to help you make the best decision possible.

 The first consideration is related to your budget.

-And there is a big discrepancy in course prices, even in the various options within certifications themselves.
+And there is a big discrepancy in course prices, even in the various options within the certifications themselves.

 Take your time and even draw up a spreadsheet with all the costs.